-Services are like rituals that revitalize the body and the mind to guarantee total well-being.
-With three massage rooms, wet sauna, the space is signed by the massage therapist and holistic therapist Fabrícia Nogueira, who has elaborated an exclusive menu of treatments for the Bahian experience.
-More information about the Hotel in this link.
+There are services that revitalize the body and mind for your well-being.
+With three massage rooms and a wet sauna (temporarily closed due to covid19 prevention protocols), the space is signed by massage therapist and holistic therapist Fabrícia Nogueira, who created an exclusive menu of treatments for the Bahian experience.

 Phone: (71) 2201-6300

-Fasano Restaurant- For guests and visitors, by appointment or not.
-Fasano serves breakfast, lunch and dinner.
+Fasano Restaurant – Serves guests and visitors, by appointment or not.
+Serves breakfast, lunch and dinner.

-Enjoy knowing the whole history of the biggest street party in the world, the Carnival!
-The “Carnival House” is a museum created to tell the story of the Bahian revelry.
-The space has four floors, an invitation to a visual and sensory trip, with several thematic cuts of the party, recalling social transformations and the formation of the Bahian identity.
+Get to know the whole history of the biggest street party in the world, the carnival!
+“Casa do Carnaval” is a museum created to tell the history of Bahian revelry.
+The space has four floors and is an invitation to a visual and sensory journey, with several thematic cutouts of the party, recalling social transformations and the formation of the Bahian identity.

-There are mockups, clothes and instruments lent by party artists, photos and historical documents and two cinemas where visitors will be able to learn characterized party rhythms with the help of monitors.
-Several video projections are also part of the collection and more.
-In addition, the terrace has an inspiring view of the Bahia de Todos os Santos (Bay of All Saints), where small acoustic shows are performed.
+It has models, clothes and instruments borrowed by the party’s artists, photos, historical documents, and two cinemas where visitors can characterize themselves and learn the rhythms of the party with the help of monitors.
+Many video projections are also part of the collection and much more.
+In addition, the terrace has an awe-inspiring view of the All Saints Bay.
 You can spend hours inside.
-Unmissable.
+It’s unmissable.

-In the Historical Center, next to the Catedral Basílica de São Salvador (Cathedral Basilica of San Salvador), between the Terreiro de Jesus and the Praça da Sé.
+In the Historic Center, next to the Cathedral Basilica of São Salvador, between Terreiro de Jesus and Praça da Sé.

-Open from Tuesday to Sunday, from 11am to 7pm.
+Opening hours: Tuesday to Sunday, from 11am to 6pm.

-Date: Monday to Friday, from 10am to 6pm; and Saturdays, from 10am to 4pm.
+Opening hours: Monday to Friday, from 10am to 6pm; and Saturdays, from 10am to 2pm.
 Closed on Sundays

 Location: Av.
 Cardeal da Silva, 158, Rio Vermelho, Salvador.